Most students are exempt from Council Tax – but keep reading!!

 We advise you don’t assume you are exempt, but take steps to make sure the Council and your landlord are fully aware.

 Firstly, you should obtain a Council Tax Exemption Certificate, this document is proof from your University that you are a full time student and that you are not liable for Council Tax.
-You should submit this to the local council (but do keep two copies).
+You should submit this to the local council (but do keep a copy).